-While Europe as a whole remains a first world economic power despite Brexit, it has been unable to build either a truly democratic and efficient state, or to secure peace within its territory or to have impact as a respected power on the international scene.
-Its splendid intellectual and artistic icons of the past two centuries are dimming in memory, leaving it no longer a radiant cultural Mecca for the world.
+While Europe as a whole remains a first world economic power despite Brexit, it has been unable to build a truly democratic and efficient state or carry weight as a respected power on the international scene.
+Its splendid intellectual and artistic icons of the past two centuries are dimming in memory.
+No longer is Europe a radiant cultural Mecca for the world.

 “This engaging book on Europe’s options encourages the reader to have the courage of his/her convictions and proactively defend and build upon Europe’s rich cultural and religious heritage.
-Originally published in French, this book is a must-read for all who want to understand the current crisis of identity and the importance of reaffirming European and in particular Swiss democratic traditions.
+This book is a must-read for all who want to understand the current crisis of identity and the importance of reaffirming European and in particular Swiss democratic traditions.
 Distinguished Swiss journalist and politician Guy Mettan, former President of the Geneva Grand Conseil, is an optimist who believes in values, human rights, democracy and the rule of law.”
 ALFRED DE ZAYAS, former UN Independent Expert on the Promotion of a Democratic and Equitable International OrderRead More